ibm-cloud-docs/discovery-data/backup.md

 It is recommended that you only copy data to newly created instances, as copying data to a cluster already in use might result in data loss.
 {: important}

 If you are installing multiple {{site.data.keyword.discovery-data_short}} add-ons to different clusters, you can copy the data from a {{site.data.keyword.discovery-data_short}} instance to a new cluster.
-To copy data across {{site.data.keyword.discovery-data_short}} add-on instances deployed on different clusters, follow the [backup steps](/docs/discovery-data?topic=discovery-data-backup-restore#wddata-backupb) from the instance you want to copy data from, and follow the [restore steps](/docs/discovery-data?topic=discovery-data-backup-restore#wddata-restoreb) to copy the data to your new {{site.data.keyword.discovery-data_short}} instance.
+To copy data across {{site.data.keyword.discovery-data_short}} add-on instances deployed on different clusters, first backup the instance you want to copy the data from, and then restore to your new {{site.data.keyword.discovery-data_short}} instance.